 • Failure to understand which risks most impact your goals

 “Perks” that are run through the business must be adjusted to after-tax dollars to know your true spending level.
 Long-range retirement planning also needs to account for inflation’s impact on your money, so you know how much investment risk and return is needed to fund your goals with safety.

 In the example below, the owner has underestimated annual expenses by $133,000.
-In order to fund retirement spending, adjusting for taxes and inflation, $11 million in equity is required from the business.
+In order to fund retirement spending, adjusting for taxes and inflation, over $10 million in equity is required from the business.